CuisineNordic

 Tip: Arrive at opening on Thursday or Saturday.
 The einkorn loaf goes first.

 A cosy timber-beamed inn in the Latin Quarter serving honest Danish cooking.
-The roast pork with crackling and the braised beef cheek have been on the menu for decades without adjustment.
+Tuesday to Thursday it is quieter.
+The roast pork with crackling is the order.

 Why locals love it: Hidden down Graven behind the Cathedral, easy to walk past.
 No booking system and no website; it fills by locals who know it is there.